 Craving the perfect comfort food?
-These smoky, cheese-loaded potatoes are about to become your new obsession!
-Picture tender potatoes infused with rich smoke flavor, then smothered in melted cheese that’ll have everyone coming back for seconds.
+These smoky, cheese-loaded potatoes are perfect!
+It’s a side dish I have been making for years, the tender potatoes infused with rich smoke flavor, then smothered in melted cheese has my whole family asking for this recipe.

 This recipe delivers everything you want in comfort food: creamy potatoes, gooey cheese, and that irresistible smoky taste that only comes from the grill or smoker.
 It is also simple to make—perfect for weekend cookouts, family dinners, or whenever you need a crowd-pleasing side dish.